openconfig/gnsi/certz/README.md

 This profile cannot be changed or deleted.
 See the the [System default SSL profile](#system-default-ssl-profile) section below.

+The profiles defined may include entirely different TLS artifacts, or there may be repeated content in the profiles.
+There should be no assumptions made about the content being either unique or repetitive when setting or using the profile.

 Profiles existing on a target can be discovered using the `Certz.GetProfileList()` RPC.